lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 Configure the left menu
 ==================================

-In this section, we start thinking about our client and customize the nullos admin gui so that it looks exactly like we want (the screenshot at the top of this page).
+In this section, we start thinking about our client and customize the nullos admin gui so that it looks exactly how we want (the screenshot at the top of this page).

 We will do the following: